thymidin/Clevo-NL4x_5xCU-Hackintosh/README.md

   - https://dortania.github.io/OpenCore-Install-Guide/
   - You may try modifying the EFI folder to adapt it to your device after reading the install guide
   - Don't forget to edit the SMBIOS data in config.plist
+  - Don't forget to add the Ressources folder (follow the guide to download it)

 ### CFG Unlock